Interested in drone laws? It can be a pain to try and figure out what is applicable. That is why I created this page! :)

 Here is a tip, stay away from Facebook or anyone else who is a newbie to aviation.
 They tend to waste your time and provide bad guidance.
 Seriously, you should be very careful where you get information from – not everyone is qualified to give you information.
 You don’t install random pieces of software you find on the internet onto your computer.
 Why would you do that for the laws and legal advice?

-For example, I was reading a drone book by someone very popular on the internet which was just completely – flat out – totally- 100% wrong.
+For example, I was reading a drone book, by someone very popular on the internet and Youtube, which was just completely – flat out – totally- 100% wrong.
 The section on drone laws was just horrible.
 I think this person just hired a copywriter to write the book which resulted in utter garbage.
 If you were to rely on that bad advice, you could get in trouble and be on the receiving end of a lawsuit or criminal prosecution.
 Worse yet, on their Youtube channel, they continued to give out legal advice that was incomplete.
 Either they were keeping their readers in the dark about one critically important piece of advice or they were sincerely, and incorrectly, giving out advice which could result in legal consequences.

 You should vet everyone before you give them your time.
 Here, vet me by looking at my bio.